FPlohl/zephyr-project-internship/Notes.md

 ### 1.4.
 Supported Boards

-IDs of supported boards, their device trees and documentations are located in `/boards`
+IDs of supported boards, their device trees and documentations are located in `/boards`.
+List of supported boards can also be accessed with:

+	west boards

 [Reference](https://docs.zephyrproject.org/latest/getting_started/index.html)